sadmanca/aps105/README.md

 Manually adding nodes is inefficient and unscaleable; instead let's...

-1. ...write a function to insert a node at the front of a linked list (later, we'll look at inserting at the end):
+1. ...write a function to insert a node at the front of a linked list (later, we'll look at inserting at the end): {.lr}
 ```c
 // return true/false in the event that we cannot insert
 bool insertAtFront(Node **head, int data) {